Runtime Prevention

 What is Runtime Prevention?

-Runtime Prevention is a security approach that stops malicious code at the moment it attempts to execute inside the application.
-Instead of detecting attacks after impact or relying on signatures, Runtime Prevention blocks abnormal execution in real time.
+Runtime Prevention is a runtime security approach that stops exploits at the moment it attempts to execute inside an application.
+Rather than relying on signatures, known indicators, or post-incident detection, it continuously monitors application behavior and blocks abnormal execution in real time.
+By preventing exploitation as it occurs, Runtime Prevention helps stop both known CVE-based attacks and previously unknown threats before they can impact the application.

 Does Runtime Prevention require a known CVE?